 ALERT: Before heading off hiking, your hike intentions should be left with a reliable person, scribing in the hike log books at each campsite and carrying a personal location beacon is highly recommended in case of an emergency.
 Mobile phone service is very limited.

-As for us we have enjoyed walking the Bibb track as sectional hikers and will post our adventures in future blogs, so stay tuned.
+As for us we have enjoyed completing the Bibb track as sectional end to enders.